audiotape playback perfected

 Why is the transport mechanism a separate component in your reproducers?

-Studer recommended transport re-conditioning no later than every ten years.
 Many A80s are over fifty years old and some 820s are now forty.
-Today almost none of them will meet their original specifications for time base accuracy (flutter), which is what audibly distinguished them from their competition when new.
+Today almost none of them will meet their original specifications for time base accuracy (flutter) which is what audibly distinguished them from their competition when new.
+A transport re-conditioning addresses this.

-Due to the sophistication and high precision of their transport mechanisms and the requirements for special training and tools, A80 and 820 transport re-conditioning can only be performed by a recognized specialist.
-Separating the transport makes it vastly easier to ship to us for a ten-year reconditioning.
+Due to the sophistication and high precision of A80 and 820 transport mechanisms and the requirements for special training and tools, transport re-conditioning should only be trusted to a recognized specialist.

 Why are ATAE reproducers so expensive?

-What is done in your re-manufacturing?
+What is done in your re-manufacturing of the old Studer transports?

-Completed re-manufactured tape transport assemblies are then Manquen flutter-tested in our lab to confirm that they exceed the excellent time-base stability specifications of the Studer-built originals.
+Completed ATAE re-manufactured tape transport assemblies are then Manquen flutter-tested in our lab to confirm that they exceed the excellent time-base stability specifications of the Studer-built originals.

 Finally, we assemble the new reproducers into all-new, high-grade furniture, including rack-mounted enclosures for the logically-grouped ATAE-built electronic modules, a design improvement insuring that ATAE machines remain easily serviceable into the future.